-Disposal Period 30 months' or more custody or Hospital order with restriction Indefinite More than 6 but less than 30 months' custody 10 years Up to 6 months' custody or Hospital order (without restriction) 7 years Caution 2 years Conditional discharge The period of the discharge Any other disposal (including all community orders, fines, a verdict of Not Guilty by reason of insanity or a finding of being unfit to plead or tried but to have done the act charged) 5 years
+Disposal Period 30 months' or more custody or hospital order with restriction Indefinite More than six but less than 30 months' custody 10 years Up to six months' custody or hospital order (without restriction) Seven years Caution Two years

+Disposal Period Conditional discharge The period of the discharge Any other disposal (including community orders, fines, a verdict of not guilty by reason of insanity or a finding of being unfit to plead or tried but to have done the act charged) Five years

-- (1) Custody includes imprisonment, detention in YOI, DTO and custody under SA 2020 s.250. - (2) When a sentence of custody is suspended, the notification period is determined by the length of the term of custody.
+- (1) Custody includes imprisonment, detention in a youth offender institution (YOI), detention and training order (DTO) and custody under s.250 Sentencing Act (SA) 2020. - (2) When a sentence of custody is suspended, the notification period is determined by the length of the term of custody.
 The fact that the sentence is suspended, or whether or not the sentence is ultimately served, does not affect this. - (3) When an extended sentence is imposed, the length of the sentence for notification purposes is the full length of the sentence and not only the custodial term. - (4) Periods must be halved for offenders under the age of 18 at the date of the conviction/caution/finding. - (5) When a DTO is imposed, the notification period is determined by the custodial element of the sentence.
-For example, the custodial element of a DTO of 12 months being 6 months, the notification period would normally be 7 years but, as the offender will be under 18 at the date of conviction, the notification period is 31⁄2 years. - (6) An absolute discharge does not attract liability to notification.
+For example, the custodial element of a DTO of 12 months being six months, the notification period would normally be seven years but, as the offender will be under 18 at the date of conviction, the notification period is three and a half years. - (6) An absolute discharge does not attract liability to notification.

-S7.2 Barring Requirements
+S7.2 Barring requirements

-SAFEGUARDING VULNERABLE GROUPS ACT 2006 Schedule 3 paragraph 25 as amended by PROTECTION OF FREEDOMS ACT 2012 Part 5 Chapter 1
+Schedule 3 paragraph 25 SAFEGUARDING VULNERABLE GROUPS ACT 2006 as amended by Part 5 Chapter 1 PROTECTION OF FREEDOMS ACT 2012

-- 1. Paragraph 25 of Schedule 3 of the Safeguarding Vulnerable Groups Act 2006, as amended by Part 6 of Schedule 9 of the Protection of Freedoms Act 2012, provides as follows: - "A court by or before which a person is convicted of an offence of a description specified for the purposes of paragraph 24(1)(a), or which makes an order of a description specified for the purposes of paragraph 24(1)(b), must inform the person at the time he is convicted, or the order is made, that the Disclosure and Barring Service will, or (as the case may be) may, include him in the Barred list concerned". - 2.
-The court has an obligation to inform (not "order") a defendant that he/she will or may be barred by the Disclosure and Barring Service from regulated activity with children and/or adults. - 3.
-Whether a defendant must be barred or may, subject to making representations, be barred and whether the barring is from working in regulated activity with children or adults will depend on the type of offence and order/s made, subject in the case of some offences, to qualifications.
+- 1. Paragraph 25 of schedule 3 Safeguarding Vulnerable Groups Act 2006, as amended by Part 6 of Schedule 9 Protection of Freedoms Act 2012, provides as follows: - "A court by or before which a person is convicted of an offence of a description specified for the purposes of paragraph 24(1)(a), or which makes an order of a description specified for the purposes of paragraph 24(1)(b), must inform the person at the time he is convicted, or the order is made, that the Disclosure and Barring Service will, or (as the case may be) may, include him in the Barred list concerned". - 2.
+The court has an obligation to inform (not "order") a defendant that they will or may be barred by the Disclosure and Barring Service from regulated activity with children and/or adults. - 3.
+Whether a defendant must be barred or may, subject to making representations, be barred and whether the barring is from working in regulated activity with children or adults will depend on the type of offence and order(s) made, subject in the case of some offences, to qualifications.
 This is a matter for the Disclosure and Barring Service and not for the Court.